fekerel/cbrn-to-fakeapi/GUIDE.md

 ## 3) What to generate (rules and patterns)

 ### 3.1 Core service methods (if missing)
-- Implement missing CRUD or specialized endpoint calls in the appropriate core service under `src/api/fakeApi/`.
+- Implement missing CRUD or specialized endpoint calls in the appropriate service under `src/api/fakeApi/`.
 - Method signature: prefer descriptive names (e.g., `getUserOnlyByID(id: number)` or `createNewOrder()`).
 - Use `ApiService.getInstance().instance.<method>(path, ...)` for all HTTP calls.
 - Keep logic minimal: no test assertions here.
 Only HTTP and necessary small integrity checks (e.g., ID match) as seen in existing files.
+Expect statements should be included in the corresponding "it" blocks.

+### 3.4 Request payload helpers (recommended)
+- When creating resources in scenario/core services, prefer using the body builder helpers in `src/common/fakeApi/Utils.ts` (e.g., `buildRandomUserBody`, `buildRandomProductBody`, `buildRandomOrderBody`, `buildRandomCategoryBody`, `buildRandomReviewBody`).
+- These builders avoid server-managed fields and generate valid, schema-aligned payloads so tests focus on endpoint behavior rather than handcrafting data.
+- You may override any field by passing an `overrides` object when needed.

 ### 3.2 Scenario (test-specific) service methods
 - For each test scenario, expose a single public method that: